skubed0007/nasembler/Infos_MD/X86_64_ASSEMBLY_GUIDE.md

 # x86-64 Assembly Language Guide

-This guide serves as a reference for x86-64 assembly language, focusing on the syntax and features supported by NASembler.
+This guide serves as a reference for x86-64 assembly language, focusing on the syntax and features supported by nasembler.

 ## Assembly Basics